belle2/basf2/calibration/doc/02-prompt.rst

 #.
 Create a CalibrationCollectorModule (if a new one is necessary), and a CalibrationAlgorithm.
 #.
 Create a working CAF calibration python script using the :py:class:`Calibration <caf.framework.Calibration>` class.

-At this point you are working with the CAF and should be ready to add a prompt calibration script to basf2 an test it.
+At this point you are working with the CAF and should be ready to add a prompt calibration script to basf2 and test it.
 Now identify the requirements of your calibration:

 * Which data formats will it take as input (raw, cDST)?